luprader/BscThesis_Biology_uibk/R/notebook.md

 ### 08/08/2023
 The generation of background points was finished.
-Subsetting was not necessary, since the generated points were automatically assigned by the 'buffer' and 'spatSample' functions from 'terra'.
+Subsetting was not necessary, since the generated points were automatically assigned by the `buffer` and `spatSample` functions from `terra`.
 The script currently takes a lot of time due to the minimum distance check as it is implemented right now.
 There might be better options of doing this, for example with intersected buffer polygons instead of a normal distance calculation.